Acxiom/metalus/metalus-core/readme.md

 functional components into the system at runtime.
 Examples include JSON4S, Spark and Session management.
 ## Session Management
 Session Management allows applications to restart and recover processes without having to restart from the beginning.
 The application pipeline and child pipelines should define restart steps to make this process easier.
+## Pipeline State Keys
+A [universal key](docs/pipelines.md#pipeline-state-key) allows every pipeline, step, step response, pipeline parameter and audit can be uniquely be identified.
+These keys are specific enough that a specific instance of a step running in a fork may be identified.
+This universal key facilitates accurately recovering failed processes, restarting steps, mapping flowstep parameter values and providing detailed audits.